-Building an AI pricing team could be very costly initially, but once adopted, firms with more products and operating in more sub-markets could benefit more.
-Table 7 shows that the benefits from AI pricing adoption are not evenly distributed across the distribution of initial firm sizes measured by employment in 2010.
+Building an AI pricing team could be very costly initially, but once adopted, firms with more products and operating across more sub-markets could benefit more.
+Table 7 shows that the benefits from AI pricing adoption are not evenly distributed across firms of different sizes, as measured by their employment in 2010.
 The table shows that the positive relations between the adoption of AI pricing and firm growth are stronger for larger firms.
-The correlations between AI pricing adoption and firm growth are insignificantly different from zero for the bottom one-third of the firms.
+The correlations between AI pricing adoption and firm growth are insignificantly different from zero for the bottom onethird of the firms.
 This is consistent with the findings that big data and AI technologies have scale-economy effects that favor large firms (Farboodi et al., 2019; Babina et al., 2024).
-The results suggest that, with fixed costs of acquiring big data and setting up AI pricing teams, larger firms are more likely to benefit from AI pricing, which enables them to adjust prices based on faster and more accurate estimates of changes market conditions.
+The results suggest that, given the fixed costs of acquiring big data and setting up AI pricing teams, larger firms are more likely to benefit from AI pricing, as it enables them to adjust prices based on faster and more accurate estimates of changes in market conditions.